 Amy C. Offner (Ph.D.
 Columbia University) studies twentieth-century US history in global perspective, with special focus on Latin America.
 Her research and teaching address the history of capitalism and political economy, empire and foreign relations, and social and intellectual history.

 She is the author of Sorting Out the Mixed Economy: The Rise and Fall of Welfare and Developmental States in the Americas (Princeton University Press, 2019).
-The book won the First Monograph Prize from the Economic History Society, the Michael H. Hunt Prize for International History from the Society for Historians of American Foreign Relations, and the Murdo J. MacLeod Prize from the Latin American and Caribbean Section of the Southern Historical Association.
+The book won the Economic History Society's First Monograph Prize, the Michael H. Hunt Prize for International History from the Society for Historians of American Foreign Relations, the Murdo J. MacLeod Prize from the Latin American and Caribbean Section of the Southern Historical Association, and the Alice Amsden Award from the Society for the Advancement of Socio-Economics.
 It was also a finalist for the Berkshire Conference of Women Historians Book Prize and received an honorable mention for the Stuart L. Bernath Prize of the Society for Historians of American Foreign Relations.
 The book argues that many of the tools that took apart midcentury welfare and developmental states came, ironically enough, from the repertoire of midcentury statebuilding itself.
 Sorting Out the Mixed Economy takes readers through half a century of US and Colombian history, offering a transnational history of state formation and capitalist reconstruction since 1945.
 In the process, it shows the influence of Latin American developmentalism on the formation of the US welfare state and reveals the midcentury origins of practices that are regarded today as hallmarks of neoliberalism, including austere systems of social welfare provision, changing systems of state decentralization, and novel forms of for-profit and private delegation.
 Capitalism in the late twentieth century, the book suggests, was not built in simple reaction against midcentury political economy; it was a parasitic formation that appropriated and redeployed key elements of the very order it destroyed.
 For reviews and interviews, see Dissent, Plural, New Books in History, Historias, and the Hagley Library.

 Offner is now researching two new projects.
 Debt in Indian Country is a history of debt among Native Americans during the twentieth century.
 The Disappearing Worker travels across the postwar world to offer a transnational history of the unraveling of the employment relationship: the rise of contract and contingent labor and the rise of new forms of ownership and investment that distanced the owners of capital from the claims of workers.
 The book connects the fate of US workers to those overseas by situating both within multinational corporations that transported lessons and practices across world regions.